lisp-mirror/lqml/examples/meshtastic/readme.md

 Technical notes
 ---------------

-First of all please rebuild the lqml library, this app requires the latest version.
+You'll probably need to rebuild the lqml library, this app requires the latest version.

 The app uses both **BLE** (bluetooth low energy) and the **protobufs**